backand/docs/source/includes/_common_use_cases.md

 Below are several examples of the types of bulk actions that can be performed using this functionality.

 ### Example 1: Adding multiple rows
+> This adds multiple rows in a single request.

 ```json
 [
   {